 - Cross-lighting: While it is possible to use one 60° accent, it is better in most cases to use two 35° lights because they will direct more concentrated light into the canopy.

-- Position the accent lights, so they graze the trunk but are focused on the canopy.
+- Position: Place the accent lights so that they graze the trunk.
+Then make sure that they still focus on the canopy.

 - Recommended fixtures: One small VLO 60° or two small VLO 35°